 Test and Adjust Watering Techniques

-Different plants have unique watering requirements, and it is essential to tailor your watering techniques to suit their individual needs.
+Different plants have unique watering requirements, and tailoring your watering techniques to suit their needs is essential.
 Regularly test and adjust your watering methods to ensure they provide adequate moisture without causing waterlogging or root rot.
 Additionally, consider using moisture meters to monitor the moisture content of your growing medium and make informed decisions about your watering schedule.

 Inspect and Maintain Irrigation Systems